Further recommend sources

 Read: Do Androids Dream of Electric Sheep by Philip.
 K. Dick (1968)

-This week we are examining the cybercultural experience of the body and the futurological representation of the transhumanism of the cyborg, with regards to the experience of identity and the notion of presence and absence.
+This week we are examining the cybercultural experience of the body and the futurological representation of the transhumanism of the cyborg, android and robot with regards to the experience of identity and the notion of presence and absence.

 A cyborg, is a ‘cybernetic organism’, a being with both organic and mechanical components.
 The term was first coined by research scientists Manfred Clynes and Nathan Kline, in 1960, who proposed altering the human body of astronauts to suit extraterrestrial environments, rather than attempting to make earthly environments in space.